srobo/team-emails/SR2025/2024-09-26-kickstart-details.md

     Southampton,
     SO17 1BJ

-For public transport or driving instructions, see the University of Southampton’s information on ['getting to our campuses'](https://www.southampton.ac.uk/student-life/campuses/highfield) (click the ‘Campus map and directions’ tab).
+For public transport or driving instructions, see the University of Southampton’s information on [getting to our campuses](https://www.southampton.ac.uk/student-life/campuses/highfield) (click the ‘Campus map and directions’ tab).

 ## Schedule